stanislasR243/earlygame-impact/README.md

 # The impact of the early-game in League of Legends

-## Description
-This data science project, conducted at the University of California, San Diego (UCSD), explores the impact of the **"early-game"** in *League of Legends* matches.
-The study follows a comprehensive analytical process, including:

-- Exploratory data analysis
-- Hypothesis testing
-- Baseline model creation
-- Fairness analysis

-The primary objective is to evaluate the influence of the early-game on match statistics and outcomes.

 Authors : Stanislas Robineau, Louis Depiesse